 Training rotations are planned by the Training Programme Director in partnership with trainees with the aim of providing a balance between certainty and flexibility that accommodates training requirements, individual ambitions, and personal preferences.
+We aim to plan and agree training placements for the following year as early as possible to support & enable our trainees to plan their lives.

 - North: Norfolk and Norwich, James Paget, King's Lynn

-- West: Addenbrooke's, Lister, Hinchingbrooke, Peterborough
+- Centre: Addenbrooke's, Lister, Hinchingbrooke, Peterborough

 - South: Basildon, Broomfield, Ipswich